verzac/grocer-discord-bot/README.md

 **!grodeets \<n\>**: Views the full detail of item #n (e.g. who made the entry)

-**!grohere:**: Attaches a self-updating grocery list to the current channel.
+**!grohere**: Attaches a self-updating grocery list to the current channel.

 **!groreset**: When you want to clear all of your data from this bot.